SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 5. Inspect what was logged in tensorboard

-Experiement visualizers are especially useful for comparing values across training runs.
+Experiment visualizers are especially useful for comparing values across training runs.
 Multiple runs often stems from playing around with the hyperparameters of your model.

 6. In your training script make sure the hyperparameters are saved to tensorboard (`writer.add_hparams`)

-7. Run atleast two models with different hyperparameters, open them both at the same time in tensorboard
+7. Run at least two models with different hyperparameters, open them both at the same time in tensorboard
    Hint: to open multiple experiments in the same tensorboard they either have to share a root folder e.g.
    `experiments/experiment_1` and `experiments/experiment_2` you can start tensorboard as
    ```tensorboard --logdir experiments```